DrRetro2033/Reyveld/README.md

 > [!WARNING]
 > Please keep in mind that Arceus is still in alpha, and it is not
-> opimtized for files larger than a few megabytes.
+> optimized for files larger than a few megabytes.

 ## Comparison with Other Save Managers:
 | Feature | Arceus | [GameSave Manager](https://www.gamesave-manager.com/) | [Ludusavi](https://github.com/mtkennerly/ludusavi) |